stackforge/pecan/docs/source/routing.rst

 Exposing Controllers
 --------------------

-At its core, ``@expose`` is how you tell Pecan which methods in a class are publically-visible controllers.
-If a method is *not* decorated with ``@expose``, it will never be routed to.  ``@expose`` accepts three optional parameters, some of which can impact routing and the content type of the response body.
+You tell Pecan which methods in a class are publically-visible via :func:`@expose`.
+If a method is *not* decorated with :func:`@expose`, Pecan will never route a request to it. :func:`@expose` accepts three optional parameters, some of which can impact routing and the content type of the response body.

 ::